w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

-* explain how people with disabilities rely on appropriate table markup and relations between table header cells and data cells to understand information presented in tables
+* explain how people with disabilities rely on appropriate table markup and clear relations between table header cells and data cells to understand information presented in tables
-* describe table headers as those which provide information about the type of data in a row or column
-* describe data cells as those which contain information of a specific type
 * designate header cells and data cells and communicate those relationships
 * provide regular data tables as alternatives to graphical representations of tabular data
 * provide table captions to help users understand the purpose of complex tables